SweetmanTech/myco-docs/README.md

 ### Creator Tools

 Myco offers a range of creator tools designed to streamline the process of creating, managing, and monetizing digital assets.
-These tools empower creators to focus on their craft while leveraging the benefits of Web3 technology.
+These tools empower creators to focus on their craft while leveraging the benefits of creative building technology.

 To learn more about Myco's creator tools, visit the [Creator Tools](creator-tools.md) section.